eclipse-ibeji/ibeji-example-applications/cloud_connectors/azure/digital_twins_connector/README.md

 ## Architecture

-The Azure Digital Twins Cloud Connector updates an Azure Digital Twin instance with the data emitted by Freyja.
+The Azure Digital Twins Cloud Connector forwards data emitted by Freyja to Azure Digital Twins.
 This cloud connector will connect directly to an Azure Digital Twins instance and serves as a minimal example of how to send data to Azure Digital Twins from the device.

 ## Prerequisites